AlexanderKhazatsky/DROID/scripts/README.md

 One member per lab should email Sidd to get credentials to upload demonstrations to the S3 bucket.
-Each lab will only get one set of credentials, to be stored on the data collection laptop; the credentials only allow for uploading to the R2D2 S3 bucket (no other AWS permissions).
+Each lab will only get one set of credentials, to be stored on the data collection laptop; the credentials only allow for uploading to the DROID S3 bucket (no other AWS permissions).

 Make sure to check that your lab doesn't already have a set of valid credentials (the following users should already have credentials):